-We will now focus on the Slide ID, because this is the best way to find out what the question is.
-In grey, below the activation, you can see that the sent event will always be called “slide-[id]-entered” and the “[id]” area will be replaced by your corresponding slide-ID.
+In grey below the activation you can see that the sent event here will always be called the same “slide-[id]-entered” where the “[id]” area is always replaced by your associated set slide ID.
 We will need this later when filtering the events.

-If another event fits better for your Use Case, just activate it.
-You can also send multiple events and filter them in Analytics.
+If another event fits better for your use case, just activate them.
+You can also send multiple events and then filter them in Analytics.

-Collect user data
+Collecting user data

 Google Analytics Navigation